 In particular, the ACMPL's in $\mathcal{AS}_w$ are linearly independent over $K$. \end{theorem}

-\begin{remark} We stress that although Theorem \ref{thm: trans ACMPL} is purely a transcendental result, it is crucial that we do need the full strength of the algebraic theory for ACMPL's (i.e., Theorem \ref{thm: strong Brown}) to conclude (see the last step of the proof). \end{remark}
+\begin{remark} We emphasize that although Theorem \ref{thm: trans ACMPL} is a purely transcendental result, it is crucial that we need the full strength of algebraic theory for ACMPL's (i.e., Theorem \ref{thm: strong Brown}) to conclude (see the last step of the proof). \end{remark}

 As a direct consequence of Theorem \ref{thm: trans ACMPL}, we obtain: \begin{theorem} Let $w \in \N$.
 Then the ACMPL's in $\mathcal{AS}_w$ form a basis for $\mathcal{AL}_w$.
 In particular,

 \end{theorem}